-- 1. The analyst must determine which properties in the PMA are most comparable to the proposed project ("Comps").
-Elderly projects cannot be included as Comps for family (open occupancy) projects.
-Representative sample/survey of the PMA rental stock should be included in an appendix. - a.
-Provide the overall average vacancy rates for all Comps, not only properties surveyed, in the PMA.

-- In the case of proposed rural projects where a sufficient number of Comps do not exist, include data on at least three (3) projects in adjacent markets with similar characteristics. - b.
-Separate out the LIHTC properties among the Comps in the PMA and provide the overall vacancy rates for such properties.
-Do not provide average vacancies for assisted properties (RHS, Section 8) if the proposed is not receiving rental assistance. - c.
-Other information about vacancies should be separated from the data above. - d.
+- 1. a.
+Analysts must determine which properties in the PMA are most comparable to the proposed project (Comps defined as properties similar to the proposed in terms of rents, unit size and amenities in the PMA which can include both market rate and LIHTC properties).
+Elderly projects cannot be included as Comps for family projects.
+When including family projects as Comps in elderly proposals, only use "like" units that are directly comparable to the subject.
+Representative sample/survey of the PMA rental stock should be included in an appendix.
+Provide the overall vacancy rates for all Comps in the PMA.
+In the case of proposed rural projects where a sufficient number of Comps do not exist, include data on at least three (3) projects in adjacent markets with similar characteristics. - b.
+Separate out LIHTC properties among the Comps in the PMA and provide the overall vacancy rates for such properties.
+Do not include vacancy data for assisted properties (RHS, Section 8) if the proposed project is not receiving rental assistance. - c.
 Analysts should provide an explanation of vacancy rates that he or she feels are not indicative of the market.
-For example a Comp may have occupancy problems due to poor management.
+For example, a Comp may have occupancy problems due to poor management.

-The analyst must contact all Comps and indicate the date, the person they made contact with, and how contact was made with each.
+Analysts must contact all Comps and indicate the date, the person they made contact with and how contact was made.
 Indicate all Comps on a map of the PMA.

 - 2. Specifically describe the proposed project's long term impact on existing or awarded LIHTC properties.
-For example, the analyst may conclude that lower rents and/or better amenities will likely lead some tenants to relocate to the proposed project.
-In this example, the analyst should also indicate what the vacancy rate might increase to at the existing project(s) due to the proposed project.
-Vague comments such as "may have a limited effect" do not meet this requirement. - Comparable being defined as properties that are similar to the proposed in terms of rents, amenities, unit size and unit mix in the PMA.
-This can include both market rate and LIHTC properties. - 3.
+For example, analysts may conclude that lower rents and/or better amenities will likely lead some tenants to relocate to the proposed project.
+Vague comments such as "may have a limited effect" do not meet this requirement. - 3.
 The following information must be included for each Comp: - a.
 Name, address and phone number of the comparable property - b.
 Photograph - c.
 Breakdown of unit sizes by bedroom count - d.
-Square footage for each comparable unit type - e.
+Square footage for each unit type - e.
 Monthly rents and what utilities are included in the rent - f.
+Concessions given, if any

-Year built - g.
-Description of amenities - h.
-Concessions given, if any - i.
+- g.
+Year built - h.
+Description of amenities - i.
 Current vacancy rates by bedroom size - j.
 Type of affordable housing program, if applicable (i.e. LIHTC, Rural Development, etc.) - k.
 Number of units receiving project based rental assistance - 1.
-In rural areas lacking sufficient three or four bedroom rental comparables, provide data on three and four bedroom single-family rentals, or provide information on rental trailer homes and single family homes in an attempt to identify where potential tenants are currently living.
+If applicable, in rural areas lacking sufficient three or four bedroom rental comparables, provide data on three and four bedroom single-family rentals or provide information on rental trailer homes and single family homes in an attempt to identify where potential tenants are currently living.

 The above information must be provided in a comparative framework with the proposed project.
-For example, in addition to providing a page of information along with a picture for each comparable, the analyst must also provide comparative charts or tables that show such factors as the proposed project's rents, square footages, amenities, etc. as compared to the other projects.
+For example, in addition to providing a page of information along with a picture for each comparable, analysts must also provide comparative charts or tables that show such factors as the proposed project's rents, square footages, amenities, etc. as compared to the other projects.

 - 4. If the proposed project represents an additional phase of an existing project, include a tenant profile as well as additional information related to households on a waiting list of the existing phase.

-- 5. The analyst must also provide a description of any multi-family projects in the PMA currently under construction, or scheduled to begin construction within the year.
-The following information must be included:
+- 5. Analysts must also provide a description of any multi-family projects in the PMA (not just LIHTC projects) currently under construction or scheduled to begin construction within the year.
+The following information must be included as available:

-- a. address/location,
+- a.
+Address/location

-- b. name of owner,
+- b.
+Name of owner

-- c. number of units,
+- c.
+Number of units

-- d. unit configuration,
+- d.
+Unit configuration

-- e. rent structure,
+- e.
+Rent structure

-- f. estimated date of market entry, and
+- f.
+Estimated date of market entry

-- g. any other relevant market analysis information.
+- g.
+Any other relevant market analysis information